KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Unfortunately, there was only one example in the docs.
 Paolo gave a plethora of examples including geometric, DateRange, JSONObject, full-text search, and GIS calculations.

 ![](djangocon-us-2025-recap-images/djangocon-us-paolo-melchiorre-total-price.png)
-Total price calculation

 ![](djangocon-us-2025-recap-images/djangocon-us-paolo-melchiorre-total-price-output.png)
-Total price calculation output
+Total price calculation and output

 Check out more examples in his [slides](https://www.paulox.net/2025/09/08/djangocon-us-2025/).